New in February 2026

 Use a before an aspirated ‘h’; use an before a silent ‘h’:

-With abbreviations (including acronyms), be guided by pronunciation.
-If the start of the abbreviation sounds like a consonant, use a.
+If the start of an abbreviation (or acronym) sounds like a consonant, use a.
 If it sounds like a vowel, use an:

 abbreviations

-Within each section, write words in full in the first instance, followed by the abbreviation in brackets.
+Within each page (or each section of a long page), write words in full in the first instance, followed by the abbreviation in brackets.
 Subsequently, use only the abbreviation:

 Exceptions: